 In NSW, Crown land covers 42% of the state and includes most waterways, rivers, riverbeds and lakes.
 Crown land is public land - it is administered by the NSW Government on behalf of the community.
 As most domestic waterfront structures are on land below the mean high water mark, most domestic waterfront development proposals will need to obtain LOC from the NSW Government agency that administers Crown land.
-That agency is the Department of Planning and Environment - Crown Lands (DPE- Lands).
+That agency is the Department of Planning, Environment - Crown Lands (DPE-Crown Lands).

-This strategy has streamlined the LOC process as outlined in steps 1 and 2 in Figure 1.
+This strategy has streamlined the LOC process as outlined in steps 1 and 2 in Figure 1, and further expanded on in Table 1.

 Figure 1.
 The entire approval pathway for new domestic waterfront structure proposals.
 The DWS streamlines the LOC process in steps 1 and 2 (shown with a red border).
-The development application process (steps 3, 4 and 5) begins once LOC from DPE-Lands has been obtained.
+The development application process (steps 3, 4 and 5) begins once LOC from DPE-Crown Lands has been obtained.
 See Appendix A for an outline of steps 3-5.